 Musicians like Ayinde Bakare, Ojoge Daniel, Kayode, Ebenezer Obey, and Sunny Ade, to mention a few, made use of the natural endowment for music and that is they were able to lay the foundation of their various types of music.

 According to Edwards Paul Experience means familiarity with some matter of practical concern, based on repeated past acquaintance or performance.

 The experienced doctor or solider was known not merely by the book, but by practices under a variety of circumstances.

 It denotes the capacity of doing something, a learned habit of doing something.
 It is the learning of doing something by guidance rather than by rule-of-hub, by precept, then by theoretical understanding.

-The learner through experience must contribute something in the process of learning, by way of inference, interpretation or contribution.
+The learner through experience must contribute something in the process of learning, by way of inference, interpretation, or contribution.

-Thus generally, we have immediate experience or object of ‘bara’ in contrast to the more solid or developed experience of which is an essential ingredient.
+Thus generally, we have an immediate experience or object of ‘bara’ in contrast to the more solid or developed experience of which is an essential ingredient.

-Experience is that concept that reveals all that a person had tested, touched and felt in the past.
+Experience is that concept that reveals all that a person had tested, touched, and felt in the past.
 It could also be what happened to a person or to another person or thing where one is present.

 It could also come through verbal communication i.e. something that one learns through explanation by other people.